APStats/syllabus/README.md

 ## Prerequisites and Necessary Skills ##

 * Completed or enrolled in Precalculus.
 This helps insure students have the mathematical maturity necessary for success in this course.
-* Working knowledge of algebra (reunion of broken parts) sufficient to use it as a tool when solving problems.
+* Working knowledge of algebra (means "reunion of broken parts") sufficient to use it as a tool when solving problems.
 * Working knowledge of geometry sufficient for finding areas of basic geometric shapes.
+Area is equated with probability for continuous distributions.
 * Reading comprehension skills sufficient to read and understand problems from a wide variety of disciplines.
 Statistics is used to make sense of data in almost all fields.
-* Ability and willingness to communicate technical information in writing and thus help educate others.
-Statistics is a consEven budding statisticians must be able to communicate what assumpitions they have made, what analyses they have done, and what it all means to their clients.
+* Ability and willingness to communicate technical information in writing to help educate others.
+Even budding statisticians must be able to communicate what assumpitions they have made, what analyses they have done, and what it all means to their clients.

 ## Tools for Calculating and Computing ##

 * Students will need access to a [graphing calculator](https://github.com/APStats/syllabus/calculator) during the course and for the advanced placement exam.
-* Career Center enjoys a sitewide JMP license, which students may use to complete assignments and projects.
+* Career Center enjoys a sitewide license for JMP [customer stories](https://www.jmp.com/en_us/customer-stories.html), which students may use to complete assignments and projects.
-* Instructor is introducing GitHub with students this year

 ## Course Overview ##